What is a customer? What is a product? You encounter these common questions when working with Master Data Management (MDM).

 What is a product?

 Also with products business rules dictates if you are going to register that product.
 If you are a reseller of products, you should register a product that you promote (being in your range).
-You could register a product, that you resell that product occasionally (sometimes called specials).
+You could register a product, if you resell that product occasionally (sometimes called specials).
 If you are a manufacturer, you should register your finished products, your semi-finished products and the used raw materials.
 Most companies are actually both a reseller and a manufacturer in some degree.
 Despite of that degree practically all companies also deals with indirect goods as spare parts, office supplies and other stuff you could register as a product within your organisation in the same way your supplier probably have.

 What we usually defines as a product is most often what rather should be called a product model.
 That means we register information about things that are made in the same way and up by the same ingredients and branded similarly.
 A thing, as each physical instance of a product model, will increasingly have business rules that requires it to be registered as told in the post Adding Things to Product Data Lake.